cloud-native-toolkit/multi-tenancy-gitops/doc/scd-recipe.md

 # Deploy IBM Sterling Connect Direct C:D

 This recipe is for deploying the IBM Sterling Connect Direct (SC:D) in the `scd` namespace.
-This recipe also assumes you've already deployed the [Sterling File Gateway recipe](sfg-recipe.md) - either `b2bi-nonprod` and `b2bi-prod`, or both.
+This recipe also can be applied if you've already deployed the [Sterling File Gateway recipe](sfg-recipe.md) - either `b2bi-nonprod` and `b2bi-prod`, or both.
+"NOT REQUIRED"

 In particular, these infra resources are assumed to have already been deployed (aside from the B2Bi specific resources):